-13.5 ENFORCING THE REQUIRED DISTANCE
+13.4 ENFORCING THE REQUIRED DISTANCE

 If the referee decides to delay the restart and to enforce the required minimum distance, the referee must quickly and emphatically indicate to the attackers that they may not now restart play until given a clear signal to do so.
 Under these circumstances, an attacker who restarts play without a signal should be verbally warned and, upon repetition, be cautioned for unsporting behavior.
+The free kick in such cases must be retaken, regardless of the result of the original kick.
 An opponent who moves closer to the spot of the kick (from any direction) before it is taken must be cautioned and shown the yellow card if the referee has delayed the restart to ensure that the opponents are at the minimum distance.